Soybean production locations

 Magnesium and sulfur - for optimum yield and quality

-- Magnesium is the central atom of chlorophyll and therefore ensures healthy, green leaves.
+- Magnesium is the central atom of chlorophyll and therefore ensures healthy, green leaves and a good photosynthesis.

 - Magnesium is essential for the transportation of starch from the leaves into the pods and beans.